uetsymphonique/uetsymphonique/README.md

 ## Hi 👋

 ### About Me
-I am a student at the University of Engineering and Technology, VNU, and currently working at **Viettel Cyber Security**.
+I am a student at the University of Engineering and Technology, VNU 👨‍🎓 and currently working at **Viettel Cyber Security** 💼.
 I have a keen interest in various fields, including:

-- Cloud Computing
+- 🌥️ Cloud Computing
-- System Administration
+- 🖥️ System Administration
-- Cyber Security
+- 🔒 Cyber Security
-- Machine Learning
+- 🤖 Machine Learning

 I am passionate about solving complex problems and continuously learning new technologies to improve my skills.

-### Technologies I Work With
+### Technologies I currently work with
 - **Languages**: Go, Python
-- **Tools & Technologies**: Cloud Services, Cybersecurity Frameworks, Machine Learning Algorithms
+- **Tools & Technologies**: Cloud Services (AWS, GCP), Cybersecurity Frameworks, Machine Learning Algorithms

 ### My Projects
 Here are some of the key areas I work on: